luca-bassoricci/gitlab/doc/user/application_security/tutorial_application_security.md

 # GitLab application security tutorial

-This tutorial helps you get started with GitLab application security.
+This tutorial walks you through setting up GitLab application security using Google Cloud and a Kubernetes cluster.

 You may use the provided project, or your own application, to learn how to configure your security settings.